 It is essential that community members participate in developing the District’s long term capital facility plan to ensure that it reflects the values and priorities of the community.

 In September 2015, Highline convened a Capital Facilities Advisory Committee (CFAC) to develop recommendations for a long-term capital facility plan.
 CFAC met monthly for a year to study the district's facilities needs, review data, and develop a plan designed to meet the needs of students over the next 20 years.
 The committee's work resulted in a bond measure on the November 2016 ballot.
 Voters approved the measure with a yes vote of nearly 67 percent.

-Learn more about the following:
+Learn more about CFAC new work:

 Learn more about the work done by the CFAC committee in 2015-16 here